 Personal information shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
 Personal information shall be retained only as long as necessary for the fulfillment of those purposes.

 Personal information shall be as complete, accurate and up-to-date as possible.
 Donors are encouraged to review, correct and update personal information.

-Personal information gathered by Imagine Canada shall be kept in confidence.
+Personal information gathered by Interface Technologies shall be kept in confidence.
 Interface Technologies personnel shall be authorized to access personal information based only on their need to deal with the information for the reason(s) for which it was obtained.